andrew-toader/Spiral-Segment-App/README.md

-# SpiralAnalysis
+# Spiral Segment App
-Analysis of drawn spirals to detect tremor
+Segment scanned paper drawn spirals to facilitate their analysis in tremor detection.